 Also, they provide you with a small leather protector for your dear Dragonfly Red, which is pretty neat.

-The Dragonfly Red is really the size of your average thumb-drive and you might even mistaken for one, if it is not for the eye-catching red and the dragonfly logo on the the top.
+The Dragonfly Red is really the size of your average thumb-drive and you might even mistake for one if it is not for the eye-catching red and the dragonfly logo on the top.
 Audioquest has decided to plate it red strong red and the surface feels smooth just like glass.
 It weights slightly heavier than most thumb-drive.
 Both this and the special glass-like texture feel makes it instantly recognisable when you hold it, so you won’t be able to mistake other portable drives for Dragonfly Red.
 Overall, the device feels sturdy and can take a few beatings but I am quite concerned that the materials used might make it more prone to being chipped.
 So do handle this carefully to avoid any scratch marks on the redness!

 The black pouch given is like any basic pouch that can be found in phone protector.
 It does the job of protecting the Dragonfly Red from scratches in your pocket.
 However, it is no cushion if you accidentally drop the Dragonfly Red to the floor.
 You might need to get a better pouch if you want to protect it from the fall as well.